NSLS-II-BMM/BeamlineManual/docs/linescans.rst

 At the end of the scan, you are prompted with the following question::

-    Pluck motor position from the plot?
-[Yn]
+    Pluck motor position from the plot? yes: y the Enter (or just Enter), no: n then Enter

 If you answer :key:`y` then :key:`Enter`, or simply hit :key:`Enter`, you will be prompted to single click the left mouse button :mark:`leftclick,.` on the plot.

+You will then be prompted a second time with the value you selected.

 The motor that was scanned will then move to the motor position you clicked on.

 You can skip the "click for motor position" step by typing :key:`n` and hitting :key:`Enter`.